cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Return: None

-## cogment.EnvironmentSession(Session)
+## class EnvironmentSession(Session)

-Abstract class based on `cogment.Session`, containing session data and methods necessary to run an environment for a trial.
+Abstract class based on `Session`, containing session data and methods necessary to run an environment for a trial.
 An instance of this class is passed as argument to the environment callback function registered with `cogment.Context.register_environment`.

 `impl_name`: *str* - Name of the implementation running this environment.

 `on_actions`: *function(list[action])* - If defined, this function will be called for every set of action that is received.
 The actions received by the function are the classes defined as action spaces for the actors in `cogment.yaml`.
 This should not be defined if using `gather_actions()`.

 `on_message`: *function(int, protobuf class instance)* - If defined, this function will be called when a new message arrives.
-The class is of the type sent by the originator.
+The class received by the function is of the type sent by the originator.
 It is the responsibility of the environment to manage the type received.

 `on_trial_over`: *function()* - If defined, this function will be called when the end of the trial has been requested.
 This should be defined to respond to an external request to end the trial (so that the `end()` method can be called).